 - A parent taking GYED can work unlimited hours after the child turns six months old, while still receiving the full benefit until the child's second birthday (GYED extra).
-If the parent takes up GYED and works, they can still access public childcare for children under three years of age (bölcsőde).
-Also, since 2014, GYED extra ensures that the family can keep receiving the benefit after te first child if a second child is born (sibling GYED).
-Previously, the receipt of the benefit after the first child stopped when the sibling was born. - A parent taking GYES cannot work until the child is six months old, but can then work unlimited hours while still receiving the full benefit until the child's third birthday.
-If the parent takes up GYES and works, they can still access public childcare for children under the age of three years (bölcsőde).
+If the parent takes up GYED and works, they can still access public childcare for children under 3 years of age (bölcsőde). - The family can keep receiving the benefit after the 1st child if a 2nd child is born (sibling GYED). - A parent taking GYES cannot work until the child is 6 months old, but can then work unlimited hours while still receiving the full benefit until the child's 3rd birthday.
+If the parent takes up GYES and works, they can still access public childcare for children under the age of 3 years (bölcsőde).